solidnerd/terraform-provider-libvirt/website/docs/r/cloudinit.html.markdown

 # libvirt\_cloudinit

-Manages a [cloud-init](http://cloudinit.readthedocs.io/) ISO disk that can be used to customize a Domain during first boot.
+Manages a [cloud-init](http://cloudinit.readthedocs.io/) ISO disk that can be used to customize a domain during first boot.

 ## Example Usage